cloudscale-ch/cloudscale-cli/docs/server.md

 To specify more than one interface, use the `--interface` option repeatedly.

 !!! warning
-    You must specify *all* interfaces to be attached to the server, e.g:
+    When making changes to a server's interfaces, you must (re-)specify **all** interfaces that should be attached to the server (including all interfaces that should not be changed), e.g.:
 ~~~
 cloudscale server update \
 --interface network=UUID1 \